Clinic Rules of Conduct

 - Lock the front door both with ley-lock and bolt at the top

-- Switch off the light in the reception area
+- Switch off the lights in the reception area

 - Lock the intermediate door between reception and landing